vercel/next.js/docs/api-reference/next/streaming.md

 ## unstable_useRefreshRoot

-Since server components are rendered on the server side when requesting to server, in some cases you might need to partially refresh server rendered content.
+Since Server Components are rendered on the server-side, in some cases you might need to partially refresh content from the server.

-For instance, let's say you build a search bar in a client component and display search results through server components.
-You'd want to update the search results while typing and re-render the results list with a certain frequency (e.g. with each keystroke or on a debounce).
+For example, a search bar (client component) which displays search results as server components.
+You'd want to update the search results while typing and rerender the results list with a certain frequency (e.g. with each keystroke or on a debounce).

 The `unstable_useRefreshRoot` hook returns a `refresh` API to let you re-render the React tree smoothly without flickering.
-This is only allowed to be used on the client side and will only affect server components at the moment.
+This is only allowed for use on the client-side and will only affect Server Components at the moment.

 ```jsx
 // pages/index.server.js